berkeley-stat243/stat243-fall-2015/section/s11/README.md

 Commit the changes, but __do not push__:

 ```
-git commit -m 'userA modifies README'
+git commit -a -m 'userA modifies README'
 ```

 ### 3b. `userB`: clone the repository and make changes

-Now that you have been added as a collaborator, clone the repository and make your own changes.
+Now that you have been added as a collaborator, clone (`git clone`) the repository and make your own changes.
 Make sure that these changes are __BEFORE__ the existing text.

 Commit these changes and __do not push__:

 ```
-git commit -m 'userB modifies README concurrently'
+git commit -a -m 'userB modifies README concurrently'
 ```

 ## 4. Push changes